Partner Mission and Vision

 Why a Partner's Mission and Vision is Important?

 A partner mission and vision statement can keep partners focused on what matters.
 In spite of the advantages it can bring, many account managers forge partnerships without them.
-Some may have written a statement at the beginning of their partnership—but as time goes on the statements may have been left forgotten.
+Some may have written a statement at the beginning of their partnership—but as time goes on, the statements may have been left forgotten.
 After all, how important could a few sentences be?

 How to craft a mission and vision statement?

-Now how to craft a mission and vision statement that can get your partnerships on the right track?
+Now, how to craft a mission and vision statement that can get your partnerships on the right track?
 Here are a few tips to keep in mind.

-1. Discuss with your clients
+1. Discuss with your partners

 A partnership is a collaboration that involves merging your resources, knowledge, and capabilities to create something of greater value.